 Volunteers do not necessarily have the time; they just have the heart.

-Through the support and direction of our Board of Directors, the Fort McMurray Boys & Girls Club can continue to grow to meet the increasing challenge of preparing children and youth today for a successful and productive life tomorrow.
+Through the support and direction of our Board of Directors, the Boys & Girls Club of Fort McMurray can continue to grow to meet the increasing challenge of preparing children and youth today for a successful and productive life tomorrow.

 Our Board of Directors is completely volunteer-based.
 We are very grateful to call the dedicated and passionate individuals below our Board Members.

 Originally from South Africa, Robert moved to Canada in 1999.
 He has worked with RBC for the past 12 years covering all areas of finance from Financial Planning, Small Business development and now working as a Commercial Account Manager.
 In 2010, he became an Associate Institute of Canadian Bankers (AICB).
 Robert then moved to Fort McMurray in 2014 and currently sits on the Board for The HUB as Treasurer.
 Robert fosters the vision of helping businesses grow and communities prosper.
 He continues to work with business owners and organizations to ensure their success and continuity of business.